 City Palace & Maharaja Sawai Man Singh II Museum

 City Palace where the Erstwhile Royal family currently resides and the adjoining Maharaja Sawai Man Singh II Museum are worth visiting.
 This museum gives you an idea of the past, when the kingdom was ruled by Royals.
 Durbar Hall with painting, Throne room, Royal Vintage Cars, Armory including Cannons, Massive Jars used to carry water on the ship when king went on a voyage to England and may other royal belongings are on display here.
 Pportraits of Maharaja Sawai Jai Singh II to Maharaja Jagat Singh, successive Maharajas of Jaipur kingdom are on display here.

 Jaipur Archeology Sites and Museums Tickets

 Jaipur Archeology Sites and Museums issue tickets for each destination at the entry gates.
-If you plan to visit all those historic places, it may be cost-effective to buy the composite tickets, which is valid for 2 days.
+If you plan to visit any of these hangout places in Jaipur , it may be cost-effective to buy the composite tickets, which is valid for 2 days.

 How Do I Go to Jaipur Amer Fort?

 Jaipur is well connected by roads, train and flights to the rest of the country.
 The Amer Fort and Palace is just 20 minutes drive from the city center.
 Cabs are available at Jaipur which takes you to the fort.
 There is a small entry fee of Rs 50, to enter the palace.
 Amer town is having an area of approximately 4 square kilometers.